Art Direction | Web & Branding

 Four years ago, I unexpectedly connected with the owner of Palio Coffee while I was on my way back to Oregon.
 The owner needed a new website and brand identity overhaul.
 I was excited to work on this opportunity with him.
 The inspiration behind the name “Palio Coffee” derived from “the Palio,” a century-old horse race, runs through Siena, Italy.
 Palio Coffee strives to preserve the age-old traditions of hand roasting coffee from the first crack to finish.

-I wanted to preserve the essence of the Palio Coffee brand, but update the logo so it would look more modern and appeal to a younger audience.
+I wanted to preserve the Palio Coffee brand’s essence, but update the logo so it would look more modern and appeal to a younger audience.
 We decided to keep the iconic horse image used in his original logo.
-The horse is an important signifier of his brand and ties in the traditional method of coffee roasting and horse racing.
-I knew that, if we changed the icon too much, his loyal customers would not be happy with the brand redesign.
+The horse is an essential signifier of his brand and ties in the traditional coffee roasting and horse racing method.
+I knew that if we changed the icon too much, his loyal customers would not be happy with the brand redesign.

 In the end, after two rounds of revisions, we decided to go with the second series of changes and chose version 5 in that draft.
 To mark the business start date, I incorporated the year his company was born to present a timeless feel.
 After the logo rebrand, the next step was designing the packaging.

 We decided to keep the business card design minimalistic.
 The logo is the star of the show, so we used Palio’s navy and orange color palette for the cards to create contrast.
 We used Moo.com as our vendor to print out the cards.
 Moo is an affordable service to print out high-quality business cards.

 Although colorful, the previous packaging design read as dated.
 We wanted to keep the system on the brand, so we were inspired by the new logo design to guide the new packaging design.
 The natural craft’s look with the black ink gave a timeless vibe that will carry the brand past current trends.

 Logo | Palio Coffee derived from “the Palio,” a century-old horse race run through Siena, Italy.